SanthoshReddy352/Event-Platform/USER_GUIDE.md

 -   Go to `My Account` → `My Events`.
 -   Select the registration you wish to cancel.
 -   Click the `Cancel` button.
--   **Refunds**: Any refunds for paid events are handled by the event administrators through the platform's payment dashboard (once implemented).
+-   **Refunds**: Any refunds for paid events are handled by the event administrators through the platform's payment dashboard.
 Refund eligibility and processing are subject to the event's specific cancellation and refund policy.

 ---